 Questions For Mom

-You don’t have to wait till a special occasion to think of questions to ask your mom on Mother’s Day.
+You don’t have to wait till a special occasion to think of list of questions to ask your mom on Mother’s Day.
 I am talking about questions to ask your mom about you and about her.
 Questions to ask your mom that may help define your relationship for you and give you insight into her thoughts and desires.
 And this may sound heavy but, good questions to ask your mom before she dies.
+We tend to expect our parents to be there forever, but unfortunately, they won’t be.
 Dara Kurtz lost her mother so she will share with us 3 questions she wishes she had asked her own mother.

 DARA KURTZ, after being diagnosed with breast cancer at the age of forty-two, left her twenty-year career as a personal banker and financial advisor to focus on writing, speaking, and podcasting.
 Today her personal blog, Crazy Perfect Life (www.crazyperfectlife.com), reaches over 180,000 followers.
 Dara’s latest book, I am My Mother’s Daughter: Wisdom on Life, Loss, and Love, is all about the connection between mothers and daughters from one generation to the next.
 To order and receive 5 free gifts: https://crazyperfectlife.com/i-am-my-mothers-daughter/

 By Dara Kurtz

 A few weeks after I had my first child, my Mom passed away.
 This unfair twist of fate has been one of the greatest challenges of my life.
 At the time, I remember feeling two extreme emotions: happiness at having a new baby daughter, and devastation that my Mom had passed away.
 I found myself in uncharted territory on both accounts, not really sure how to deal with either.
 That my Mom never got to know my two daughters, and they her, has been incredibly difficult.